xavierfoucrier/inbox-notifier/README.md

 Inbox Notifier is build on top of C# and .NET Framework with Visual Studio, fully tested on **Windows 7**, **Windows 10** and **Windows 11**.

 Many other Windows operating systems may work, like Windows 8/8.1/Server, but are not extensively tested for the moment.
 Regarding the .NET Framework version, some operating systems like Windows Vista/XP are no longer supported.

+> [!WARNING]
+> Compatibility will evolve **in the next major version**, mainly for security reasons.
+> See related issue about [.NET Framework 4.8.1 migration](https://github.com/xavierfoucrier/inbox-notifier/issues/211).

 ## Dependencies